Trademarks Registration And Infringement Litigation; Counterfeiting Litigation

 The Trademark Application Process

-During the application process, we also respond to USPTO office actions in order to try to overcome issues that an examiner may find with respect to the desired mark.
+During the application process in the USPTO, we also respond to USPTO office actions issued by trademark examiners in the USPTO, in order to try to overcome issues that an examiner may find with respect to the desired mark.

 For example, an examiner may refuse registration on the grounds that there is a likelihood of confusion between the desired mark and a pending application or existing mark owned by another party.